atoxic/Online-Manga-Downloader/README.txt

 === Passwords ===

-If you're tired of filling out your Nico account information over and over, you can save it by creating a file named "passwords.properties" and putting these two lines in it (and changing the account information, of course):
+If you're tired of filling out your Nico and Pixiv account information over and over, you can save it by creating a file named "passwords.properties" and putting these two lines in it (and changing the account information, of course):

 nicoUsername=email@lol.com
 nicoPassword=password
+pixivUsername=email@lol.com
+pixivPassword=password

 The rationale for storing the password in plain text is explained here: http://developer.pidgin.im/wiki/PlainTextPasswords

 I recommend that you exercise caution using this feature.
-Make sure that your Nico password isn't the same as everything, or make another Nico account with another password.
+Make sure that your Nico and Pixiv password isn't the same as everything, or make another Nico or Pixiv account with another password.

 === Files ===